nerdguru/sls-pypi/docs/quickstart.md

 export STACK_NAME=sls-pypi-github-cognito-openid-wrapper
 export REGION=# AWS region to deploy the stack and bucket in
 ```
 Under `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`, enter the `client id` and `secret` from the prior sub step.
 For the `COGNITO_REDIRECT_URI`, enter the same URL performed in the prior sub step.
-For `REGION`, set equal to the AWS region where `sls-pypi` is being deployed.
+For `REGION`, set equal to the AWS region where `sls-pypi` is being deployed (for example `us-east-1`).

-Once saved, deploy the shim with:
+Once your custom `config.sh` is saved, deploy the shim with:

 ```
 npm install
 npm run deploy
 ```
-This will download a variety of dependencies prior to performing the deployment.
+This will download a variety of dependencies and generate some keys prior to performing the deployment.
+The `npm install` may initially fail and ask you to run a `snyk wizard` as a security check prior to proceeding as well as potentially `npm audit fix` to fix any vulnerabilities found.
+This requires the [snyk cli](https://snyk.io/docs/cli-installation/).

 Check `CloudFormationm` for its completion before proceeding to the next sub step.
 Note the `Output` value of `XXX`, which will be used in the final sub step.

 ### Step 4c: Configuring OpenId